kellya/bind-rest-api/README.md

 This project is inspired by [https://github.com/dmyerscough/BIND-RESTful](https://github.com/dmyerscough/BIND-RESTful)

 But it adds extra functionality, including:
-* using [FastAPI](https://fastapi.tiangolo.com/) instead of Flask as the framwork, which allows:
+* using [FastAPI](https://fastapi.tiangolo.com/) instead of Flask as the framework, which allows:
   * auto-generated API docs and tooling
   * full input validation
 * API Key protection (but still definitely don't expose this to the internet)